sibulus/SFU_ML/Ui_project/manual.md

 1. The Raspberry Pi is showing as a COM port.
 You can confirm that through the Device Manager in Windows.
 2. The Raspberry Pi has connected successfully to your local wireless network and has obtained an IP Address.
 At this point, you should also note down the IP Address of the RPi.
 To find the IP address, there are multiple ways.
 You can check the **Retrieving your Raspberry Pi’s IP Address from another device** section [here](https://pimylifeup.com/raspberry-pi-ip-address/) as an example.
 One method that I find particularly easy is to try to SSH to the RPi directly using `ssh pi@raspberrypi` and enter the default password `raspberry` and then use `hostname -I` when connected to get the IP Address.
+You can also just use the **Get RPi IP** option from the **Utilities** menu in the GUI.

 ## 1.3.
 Setup a method to transfer files to the Raspberry Pi
 You will ned a way to transfer files from your computer to the Raspberry Pi.
 This will be mainly needed in order to copy the trained models files to the Raspberry Pi.
 There are multiple ways to do that such as copying files over SSH or setting up a samba server.
 However, we will go over only one method here that works for Windows.